scottbrandonmurphy/openmusictheory.github.io/harmonicSyntax2.md

 ## Change-of-figure prolongation ##

 A *change-of-figure prolongation* occurs when the bass repeats (or is sustained, or drops an octave) while one or more of the upper voices change.
+The function remains the same (T/S/D), but the Roman numeral may change.

 Examples include progressions like **V–V<sup>7</sup>** (both **D5**) or **IV–II<sup>6</sup>** (both **S4**).